apecloud/doc-ray/README.md

     -   Response (if pending/failed): `{"job_id": "unique_job_id", "status": "processing|failed", "message": "...", "error": "..."}`
 -   **DELETE `/result/{job_id}`**: Deletes a job and its result to free up resources.
     -   Response (if successful): `{"job_id": "unique_job_id", "message": "Job and result deleted successfully."}` (Status 200)

+## Testing with `client.py`

+Once the `doc-ray` service is running, you can use the provided `client.py` script to submit a document for parsing and test the service.
+The script accepts both local file paths and URLs as input.

+1.  **Ensure `client.py` is executable or run it with `python`**:
+    The script is located in the `scripts` directory.

+2.  **Basic Usage**:
+    Navigate to the root directory of the project and run:

+    * **For a local file:**
+    ```bash
+    python scripts/client.py path/to/your/document.pdf
+    ```
+    Replace `path/to/your/document.pdf` with the actual path to the local document you want to test.

+    * **For a URL:**
+    ```bash
+    python scripts/client.py https://raw.githubusercontent.com/microsoft/markitdown/da7bcea527ed04cf6027cc8ece1e1aad9e08a9a1/packages/markitdown/tests/test_files/test.pdf
+    ```
+    Replace the URL with the actual URL of the document you want to test.
+The script will download the content from the URL before submitting it.

+3.  **Specifying `DOCRAY_HOST` (if not default)**:
+    If your `doc-ray` service is not running at the default `http://localhost:8639`, you need to set the `DOCRAY_HOST` environment variable:
+    ```bash
+    DOCRAY_HOST="http://your-doc-ray-service-address:port" python scripts/client.py path/to/your/document.pdf
+    ```
+    For example, if it's running on a different host or port.

 ## Deployment